brianchung808/Chrome-Omnibox-Download-Management/README.md

 * [filename]: Open folder containing specified file.
 * [filename] -d: Delete specified file.
 * [filename] -o: Open specified file.
+* [filename] -t: Open specified file in a new tab.

 More options to be added.